How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 80 mg/12.5 mg

-Each white to off-white tablet, debossed with "80" on one side and with "12.5" on the other side contains 80 mg telmisartan and 12.5 mg hydrochlorothiazide.
-Nonmedicinal ingredients: citric acid monohydrate, crospovidone, lactose anhydrous, lactose monohydrate, macrogol poly (vinyl alcohol) grafted copolymer (polyvinyl alcohol, polyethylene glycol, anhydrous colloidal silica), magnesium stearate, meglumine, povidone, sodium hydroxide.
+Each white-to-off-white tablet debossed with "80" on one side and with "12.5" on the other contains 80 mg of telmisartan and 12.5 mg of hydrochlorothiazide.
+Nonmedicinal ingredients: citric acid monohydrate, crospovidone, lactose anhydrous, lactose monohydrate, macrogol poly (vinyl alcohol) grafted copolymer (polyvinyl alcohol, polyethylene glycol, anhydrous colloidal silica), magnesium stearate, meglumine, povidone, and sodium hydroxide.

 80 mg/25 mg

-Each yellow tablet, debossed with "80" on one side and with "25" on the other side contains 80 mg telmisartan and 25 mg hydrochlorothiazide.
-Nonmedicinal ingredients: citric acid monohydrate, crospovidone, iron oxide, lactose anhydrous, lactose monohydrate, macrogol poly (vinyl alcohol) grafted copolymer (polyvinyl alcohol, polyethylene glycol, anhydrous colloidal silica), magnesium stearate, meglumine, povidone, sodium hydroxide.
+Each yellow tablet debossed with "80" on one side and with "25" on the other contains 80 mg of telmisartan and 25 mg of hydrochlorothiazide.
+Nonmedicinal ingredients: citric acid monohydrate, crospovidone, iron oxide, lactose anhydrous, lactose monohydrate, macrogol poly (vinyl alcohol) grafted copolymer (polyvinyl alcohol, polyethylene glycol, anhydrous colloidal silica), magnesium stearate, meglumine, povidone, and sodium hydroxide.

 How should I use this medication?